 Gutsy Women Travel offers itineraries specifically designed for women traveling solo.
 They’re a hoot!
-Itineraries are designed around women’s interests and focus on making friends and learning new skills while exploring the world.
+Itineraries are designed around women’s interests and focus on making friends and learning new skills.

-African Travel and Abercrombie & Kent offer Africa-safari itineraries with a reduced upcharge or no upcharge for singles; many other companies follow their lead.
-These itineraries are usually for small-group trips where solo travelers can mix in with other likeminded explorers.
+African Travel and Abercrombie & Kent offer African safari itineraries with a reduced or eliminated upcharge for singles; many other companies follow their lead.
+These itineraries are usually for small-group trips where solo travelers can mix in with likeminded explorers.

 Being part of a small group when discovering a new destination takes the fear out of travel, gives solo travelers some immediate connections and reduces their anxiety level.
 This is especially helpful for first-time solo travelers.